ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/What is AWS.md

 ## Cloud
 - The on-demand delivery of IT resources over the internet pay-as-you-go (PAYG) pricing.
-- Companies don't have to to manage & maintain their own hardware & a
+- Companies don't have to to manage & maintain their own hardware & data centres
+- Companies like AWS maintain data centres & provide virtual data centre technologies & services to companies & users over the internet

+## Hybrid
+- Way to connect infrastructure & applications b/w cloud based resources & existing